hope-ui/hope-ui/packages/design-system/README.md

-# @hope-ui/solid
+# @hope-ui/design-system

-Hope UI is a composable and accessible component library that gives you the foundation to build your next SolidJS application.
+A composable and accessible component library that gives you the foundation to build your next SolidJS application.

 ## Documentation